Dynamic Application Security Testing: The Ultimate Guide

 Make sure building a 100% secure app

 Clearly define the types of vulnerabilities you aim to detect with DAST.
-Common objectives include identifying SQL injection, Cross-Site Scripting (XSS), and other critical security flaws.
+Common objectives include identifying structured query language injection, XSS, and other critical security flaws.

 Decide how DAST will integrate into your existing development and DevOps processes.
 Define workflows for addressing vulnerabilities detected during scans.
 Specify the format and content of DAST reports.
 Ensure that reports are actionable, providing developers with the information they need to remediate vulnerabilities effectively.
 Implement a risk-based approach to prioritize vulnerabilities based on their severity and potential impact on your organization.